VinodPandey14/Twitter-Sentiment-Analysis/README.md

    Open the Google Colab Notebook in the `notebooks/` folder to run the project step-by-step.
 You can also use the Colab link below.

 4. **Train and Test the Model**:
-    Use `src/train.py` to train the model and `src/predict.py` to make predictions on new data.
+    Use `model.py` to train the model and make predictions on new data.

 ## Notebook Links